-In this guide, you will learn everything you need to know for island hopping in Galapagos.
-This includes insight on where to begin and end a multi-island vacation, options for inter-island transport, prices, times, and all other pertinent information.
+In this guide, we will explain everything we learned about Galapagos island hopping.
+This includes insight on which islands to begin and end a multi-island vacation, options for inter-island transport, prices, times, and all other pertinent information.

 If you still have any questions after you’ve finished reading, let us know in the comments section at the end so we can answer them directly!